luluzhou1/alinush.github.io/_posts/2024-06-13-Keyless-blockchain-accounts-on-Aptos.md

 [^esk-across-devices]: Why?
 AFAICT, this flow will require transmitting an ephemeral secret key (ESK) across different devices in order to quickly get access to the same keyless account on all your devices.
 [^esk-not-in-local-storage]: In this case, since the ESK is typically stored in the browser's _local storage_, it will be long gone and the user would have rely on Google's digital signatures to install a new ESK.
 But this installation would be subject to the timeout period.
 [^hardware-wallet]: ...and very few new users can be assumed to have a hardware wallet so as to side-step the 12-word seed phrase problem (assuming the hardware wallet even supports the new chain that the new user is trying to experiment with).
+[^jwt-rfc]: The JWT RFC merely defers to the [JW**S** RFC](https://datatracker.ietf.org/doc/html/rfc7515#section-2) as to what "base64url encoding" means
 [^not-just-google]: I use "Google" as a canonical example of an OIDC provider.
 I stress that keyless accounts are **not** restricted with Google and are designed to work with any OIDC provider (e.g., Apple, GitHub, Facebook, etc.)
+[^omit-padding]: First, observe that there is no possible last input chunk size that has a 1-character output chunk: the smallest input chunk size is 1 byte, which requires 2 base64 characters (after padding input chunk to 12 bits).
+The other cases are when the last output chunk is either 2 or 3 characters.
+But those correspond to exactly the edge cases when $\ell \bmod 3 = 1$ and $\ell \bmod 3 = 2$.
 [^optionality]: Plus, you can anyway later give optionality to your users and allow them to rotate their account to self-custody.
 Or, to have a backup secret key.
 Or, to only rely on Google as a recovery method with a timeout, as per the "highly-secure mode" [here](#can-google-steal-my-account).
 It's just like in the Web 2 world, users can add a 2nd authentication factor to their accounts.

 {% include refs.md %}